 The idea was simple.

-Take a simple wooden frame, lay the boards across it; clip them together and hey presto and strong, solid, baseboard top on which I can build.
+Take a simple wooden frame, perhaps a pallet (these can work for model railways), lay the boards across it; clip them together and hey presto and strong, solid, baseboard top on which I can build.

 Ha Ha Ha

 The DIY gods were obviously laughing at me on that day.